bestquark/mentpy/docs/tutorials/intro-to-mbqc.rst

 If not every measurement is specified, the unspecified measurements will be set to the value of the :obj:`default_measurement` attribute of the :obj:`MBQCircuit` object.
-By default, it is set to :math:`XY`, but we can change it to any other `Ment` object.
+By default, it is set to :math:`XY`, but we can change it to any other :obj:`Ment` object.
 Let's see an example:

 .. ipython:: python